shae-ra/dotfiles/README.md

 # Packages

+## Alacritty
+I'm defaulting to Alacritty for linux distros, for Windows it is Alacritty + PWSH, but I'm using terminal since it's easier with the nerdfonts on WSL
+Here are some default configs that aren't really that important, only fonts and window styling.

+## Bash
+I'm not really using bash, I rely solely on zsh, so this package will mostly remain unatennded.

+## Git
+Some initial configuration for now, there's much to be done there.

 ## Neovim
 This is a forked version of 💤 [LazyVim](https://github.com/LazyVim/LazyVim), tweaked to my likes and needs.
 Refer to the [documentation](https://lazyvim.github.io/installation) for a thorough experience setting this up.